• Permanent dentures or fixed dentures use dental implants for stabilization. The most common type of fixed dentures is All-on-4 implants.

 How long do permanent dentures last?

 Dental implants can last an entire lifetime.
 However, you may need to replace the denture every 5-10 years.
 Normal wear and tear can cause the dentures to break down over time.
-The bone under the dentures will also remodel, which will require the denture to be relined to fit the tissue.
+The bone under the dentures will also remodel, requiring the denture to be relined to fit the tissue.

 Are fixed dentures comfortable?